 Initially launched in 2011 with just money transfer services, TransferWise changed its name to simply Wise in February 2021.
 On March 2nd, Wise explained that it wants to reflect the broader change of the company beyond its original roots as a money transfer company.
 They have secured the domain name Wise.com

 Outgrowing a brand name is very common when companies launch with a specific service or product and later on expand their offering.
-On 7 July 2021, Wise went public by a direct listing on London Stock Exchange and was valued at $11 billion.
+On 7 July 2021, Wise went public by a direct listing on the London Stock Exchange and was valued at $11 billion.

 Why did WiseTransfer Rebrand to Wise?